 When I started doing photography back in the late 1980’s when I was about 13, I started out with an Olympus AF1-Twin.
 Then I upgraded to my first SLR, an Olympus OM10, when I was about 14.
 I used it for many years as my main and only camera, until 2004 when I bought a Nikon F60.
 I still own the Olympus OM10 in fact and it still works!
 In 2005 I exchanged the F60 for a Nikon F80 and used that until 2007.

-In 2007 I ‘went digital’ (for a while) and bought a Nikon D70s.
+In 2007 I bought a Nikon D70s.
 Using it and a 60mm Nikon Macro lens I was published for the first time by the World Wildlife Fund in 2010 with this – a butterfly photo that was in the World Wildlife Fund 2010 calendar.

 In 2011, I bought a Nikon F5 – perhaps the best 35mm film camera in the world.
 I bought another the same year.
 By now I owned a 20mm wide prime, 50mm f1.8 standard prime, 60mm Macro prime, and an 80-200mm telephoto.
 That was annoyingly all stolen later in 2011 leaving me with just one F5 and no lenses!

-So I then sold my Nikon D70’s to raise a little money and migrated to medium format by buying my lifelong dream camera; a Hasselblad 501CM.
-I now have the Carl Zeiss 80mm Plannar, 120mm Macro and 150mm long lenses that I use for the majority of my photography with the Hasselblad.
+In 2012 I sold most of what equipment I had left and migrated to medium format, buying my lifelong dream camera and the camera that was made famous by the moon landings; a Hasselblad 501CM.
+I now have several Carl Zeiss lenses: Carl Zeiss 80mm Plannar, 120mm Macro and 150mm lenses that I use for the majority of my photography.

 Ironically, I also acquired two further Olympus cameras in 2018 – another OM10 and an OM20 with some further lenses.
 As time goes by I increasingly find myself using the vintage equipment more; it’s like I’ve gone back in time!
 Such equipment is just built better (metal instead of plastic etc).
-It works really well and more modern benefits like auto-focus can be a help but they can be an irritant too.
-I find the more I use older, manual equipment, the better at using them I become and the better my photographic results.
-It’s true that such equipment does not lend itself so well to the “modern journalistic” styles that people seem to like these days.
-But for carefully considered photography, I think they excel and it is that kind of photography that I typically do.
+It works really well and more modern benefits like auto-focus can be a help but they can be a hinderence to creative work.
+For carefully considered photography, I think the combination of Hasselblad and Nikon F5 is the best rig in the world.

 In all my time as a photographer, I’ve never really fell for the apparent advances of technology and instead stuck to what I know and love.
 My Hasselblad has no electronics so no batteries are needed.
 That means a much lesser risk of failure on-site, especially in extreme weather!
 It never fails me and I’ve taken it to some extreme places where it’s -18 degrees and snowing and 37 degrees in baking heat.
 It always just works except for the occasional jam now and again.
 The Nikon F5 has never, ever, missed a beat.
 And my Olympus kit always just works as well as long as I make sure it has stable batteries.